bilals12/interviewpractice/codingchallenges.md

 the output of this program would now be: `&lt;script&gt;alert(&#x27;XSS!&#x27;)&lt;/script&gt;`. [escapes `<`, `>`, `'` into `&lt;`, `&gt;`, `&#x27;`]

-2. develop a script to simulate a SQLi attack on a sample db, and propose a solution to prevent such attacks.
+**2. develop a script to simulate a SQLi attack on a sample db, and propose a solution to prevent such attacks.**

 we'll develop the attack using python and SQLite (disk-based db that doesn't require separate server process) then create a prevention technique using parametrized queries.